Property management covers much more than rent collection and emergency repairs.

 Choosing the right property management software begins with understanding your unique management requirements.

 Start by evaluating the size and type of your property portfolio.
 Are you managing residential, commercial, or mixed-use properties?
 Consider the tasks you need the software to handle, such as tenant communication, maintenance requests, or financial reporting.
-It’s also important to assess the level of automation and integration you require with other tools you currently use.

 Consider Your Budget & Pricing Options